The following case report illustrates the diagnostic dilemma for clinicians

 The preceding section contained information

-about diagnosing adult ADD in an academically successful woman.
+about diagnosing adult ADHD in an academically successful woman.
 Write

 three case study examples regarding how you might use the content of this section